Pralhad789/Accelerated-Credit-Card-Revenue-Growth-through-Customer-Demographic-Analytics/README.md

 * Focus on the Blue and Silver card categories, as they drive the majority of revenue and transactions.
 * Increase marketing efforts in Texas, New York, and California to capitalize on high customer spending.
 * Offer targeted incentives to male customers and high-income groups, as they contribute the most to revenue.
-* Invest in increasing awareness among other payment modes other than swipe-based payment technology as well and promote it among customers, as it will generate s greater revenue.
+* Invest in increasing awareness among other payment modes other than swipe-based payment technology as well and promote it among customers, as it will generate greater revenue.

 These recommendations guided Zephyr Financial toward optimizing its customer engagement strategies and driving long-term growth.